State Tax Watch 2025

 South Carolina

-• Gov. Henry McMaster announced he would prioritize additional personal income tax cuts, proposing an income tax rate cut from 6.2% to 6%, while calling for additional cuts until the tax is eliminated.
-Throughout the statehouse, lawmakers are pushing for tax cuts but disagree as to whether the focus should be on lowering the top personal income tax rate or reducing the sales tax rate through the elimination of sales tax exemptions.
+- Earlier this year McMaster announced his prioritization of additional personal income tax cuts, proposing an income tax rate cut from 6.2% to 6%, while calling for additional cuts until the tax is eliminated.
+Throughout the statehouse, lawmakers collectively pushed for tax cuts but disagreed as to whether the focus should be on lowering the top personal income tax rate or reducing the sales tax rate through the elimination of sales tax exemptions.

 South Dakota